Marlon (footballer, born April 1995)

-Marlon dos Santos Prazeres (born 29 April 1995), known as Marlon or Marlon Santos, is a Brazilian footballer who plays as a forward for Ironi Kiryat Shmona in the Israeli Premier League.
+Marlon dos Santos Prazeres (born 29 April 1995), known as Marlon or Marlon Santos, is a Brazilian footballer who plays as a forward or a left winger for Saudi First Division League club Al-Anwar.

 Career

 Early career

 Marlon joined Nova Iguaçu when he was nine years old, eventually making his way to the senior team.

 In 2017, he joined Brazilian Serie D side Bangu.

 For the 2018 season, he joined Botafogo PB.

 Afterwards, he joined Madureira in May 2018.

 FC Tulsa

 On 13 August 2019, Marlon joined USL Championship side Tulsa Roughnecks FC.
 After joining Tulsa during a 16 game winless streak, Marlon helped contribute five goals and three assists in his nine appearances for the Roughnecks.
 On 22 November 2019, Tulsa announced they had re-signed Marlon to a multiyear deal at the club ahead of their upcoming 2020 season.
 He was named Tulsa's Offensive Player of the Year in 2021, with nine goals and three assists on the season, including two late goals in a match against Memphis 901 FC on 25 August 2021 in a 2–1 victory.
 He departed the club after the 2021 season, having scored 17 goals and adding eight assists over his 56 appearances in three seasons.